Publications

 I wrote these letters after I had been raped by an intruder who had climbed onto the balcony of my student flat while I was asleep.
 Writing the letters was part of my process of working through what had happened.
 I also signed up for a self-defence course for women at Vrouwencentrum Kenau in Amsterdam and I read books like Susan Brownmiller’s Against Our Will to try to understand what had happened to me.

-Right after it happened, my friend Juul Everaars – who was a geology student as well – hopped on her bicycle to be with me to support me and my two siblings later drove up from the south.
+Right after it happened, my friend Juul Everaars – who was a geology student as well – hopped on her bicycle to be with me to support me.
 I called Juul first, the police next.
 By the time I got back from the police station and the hospital, most of the day had already passed.

 The rapist returned half a year later.
 I woke up, walked to the door in combat stance, but I grabbed a knife along the way and it hit a glass.
 The sound alerted the guy.
 When I moved the curtain slightly to be able to look onto the balcony, I found him crouched right there in front of me, at the glass door.
 He jumped up and disappeared over the balustrade.
 (The police officers who showed up after that told me I should have grabbed my geologist’s hammer instead of the knife as the knife was too dull according to them.)
 Building management then helped me move to a different flat in the complex after that.
 I later threw a party to celebrate that I was leaving it all behind me and moving on.